Garrafao/TokenChange/README.md

 Based on:

 1. Count based vectors
-2. Pretrained word vetors from Google´s word2vec
+2. Pretrained word vetors from Google's word2vec
 3. Token embeddings created by BERT

 The repository conatins the folders: